 Udemy is yet another popular destination for those who want to learn to code for free.
 They offer a mix of both free and paid courses.
 The courses are created by professionals and expert people who are working in the industry.
 Also, it is very cheap to get courses there with coupon codes.
 We recommend you to try out the free courses and then try out some paid ones if you like what they have to offer in the first place.

 Code.org is a non-profit venture where you can get access to valuable learning content.
-The platform is created for improving coding knowledge among the minority and female learners.
+The platform is created for improving coding knowledge among minority and female learners.
 Also, most of the courses are aimed at K-12 students.
-You can start your journey by taking on with Hour of Code tutorials or maybe build some amazing projects.
+You can start your journey by taking on Hour of Code tutorials or maybe build some amazing projects.

 Hackr.io offers an amazing collection of community-based courses, tutorials and much more.
 If you are looking for a specific technology that you want to learn, then check out Hackr.io as they have everything that you will need.
 They also list books and other useful resources, so do check them out!

 If you are motivated to learn to code for free and improve your programming and analytical skills, then check out HackeRank.
 It is used by millions of programmers who want to improve their skills on a daily basis.
 It offers you challenges that you need to complete to earn points.
-They have a leaderboard which acts a motivation for many programmers out there.
+They have a leaderboard that acts as a motivation for many programmers out there.
 Lastly, they also offer excellent job opportunities for those who have skills.
 You can apply to different companies through HackerRank.
 It is undoubtedly one of the best places to learn to code.

 12. MIT OpenCourseWare